 If you want to spend your nights tucked away from the touristy crowds in a more authentic form of accommodation, a traditional open fale may be just right for you.
 Even in the middle of the Australian winter, the temperature rarely falls below the mid-20s, so you can be assured of a comfortable night’s sleep while enjoying fresh air and the sound of waves lapping at the nearby shore of the lagoon.

-However you decide to spend your days, Samoa has more than enough adventure for everyone – ask your Hoot Holidays consultant for details.
+However you decide to spend your days, Samoa has more than enough adventure for everyone – contact us today to discuss your ideal Samoa holiday.

 - Posted in Samoa